 Posts about Lagoon Bird Surveys from the Nature Notebook

-We had two new species in September.
-Three Baird’s sandpipers in area#3 and a Tricolored Heron flying by the lagoon outlet.
-This brings our cumulative total species, over 10+ years of the count, to 248 species!
-Click here for the PDF document with results for the September 2020 count.
-Click here for the PDF document with the detailed monthly results through September… Read More »
+We had a good count of 114 species in March, which is our second highest total for that month!
+Our cumulative total remaining steady at 249.
+Click here for the PDF document with results for the March 2021 count.
+Click here for the PDF document with the detailed monthly results through March 2021.
+The featured image… Read More »